abhiram304/web-speech-ai/README.md

 This is how this web app works:

 1. Using the Web Speech API’s `SpeechRecognition` interface to listen your voice from a microphone
-2. Send your message to [API.ai](https://api.ai) (the natural language processing platform) as a text string
+2. Send your message to [azure openai](https://learn.microsoft.com/en-us/azure/ai-services/openai/) (the natural language processing platform) as a text string
-3. Once the AI from the API.ai returns the reply text back, use the `SpeechSynthesis` interface to give it a synthetic voice.
+3. Once the AI from the azure openai returns the reply text back, use the `SpeechSynthesis` interface to give it a synthetic voice.

 ### Try It on Your Own Server